craig-db/protobuf-dlt-schema-evolution/README.md

 * No built-in support in Spark (as of 2022) for consuming protobuf.
 * In a streaming application with protobuf messages that have evolving schema, protoc has to be leveraged as the application runs

-Now, lets walk through these challenges and descibe how they can be overcome.
+Now, let's walk through these challenges and describe how they can be overcome.

 ## Compiling the Protobuf Schema
 The `protoc` call is costly, so we want to minimize the use.
 Ideally, it should be invoked once per schema version id.